Wednesday, 31 December 2025

-You’re invoking Hacking correctly: categories don’t just describe people, they loop back and produce them.
-Poverty, mental illness and so on become named entities—treated as bounded, essentialized populations rather than outcomes of ongoing social relations and processes.
-Civilization invents the category, then congratulates itself for responding to it. -
+You’re invoking Hacking correctly: categories don’t just describe people, they looped back and helped produce them.
+Precarity, mental illness etc. are treated as bounded, essentialized persons and populations rather than outcomes of ongoing social relations and processes or absences.
+Civilization invents the category and helps generate the person first, then congratulates itself for responding to them.

 This is the part people love to misunderstand, usually on purpose.
 Yes, these phenomena are socially constructed.
 No, that doesn’t make them imaginary or optional.
 Tables are constructed too, and if I throw one at you, ontology will suddenly feel very real.
-Poverty hurts precisely because it is continuously reproduced—materially and symbolically—by institutions, classifications, and “helping” industries.
+Precarity hurts precisely because it is continuously reproduced—materially and symbolically—by institutions, upbringings, relatives, neighbourhoods, classifications, economies, governments, and “helping” industries.

 Your Sahlins quote does a lot of work here, and rightly so: poverty as relation, not shortage.
 Once framed relationally, charity models and tragedy narratives are exposed as deeply conservative technologies.
 They stabilize hierarchy while pretending to alleviate suffering.
-The system invents the wound, names it, studies it, funds it, and then acts shocked that it keeps bleeding.
+The system invents and helps create the injury, names it, individualizes it, studies it, funds it, and then acts shocked that it keeps bleeding.

 The hyperreality point is the bleak finale.
 Any attempt to name these dynamics is either: